-NCF feels it is of great importance to allow the Bedouin community to represent itself at the UN level, and in other international/regional entities, to meet diplomats in their visits to the Negev/Naqab or abroad, to network with communities that face similar challenges around the world, and to develop initiatives that will allow decision makers to become familiar with those who are affected by the policies they form.
+NCF find it is of great importance to allow the Bedouin community to represent itself at the UN level, and in other international/regional entities, to meet diplomats in their visits to the Negev/Naqab or abroad, to network with communities that face similar challenges around the world, and to develop initiatives that will allow decision makers to become familiar with those who are affected by the policies they form.